 When I was 18 weeks pregnant with my daughter, Katie (now 17 years old), my late husband and I discovered that Katie had Down syndrome.
 For the first year of Katie’s life, she was seen at Children’s Hospital in the Down syndrome clinic.
 We were living in Waltham and with 3 young children within 3.5 years, we found it challenging to get in and out of Boston for appointments.
-A women in your Down syndrome support group told us about Dr. Murray Feingold.
+A woman in your Down syndrome support group told us about Dr. Murray Feingold.

 She told us he had an office in Waltham and she told us how wonderful he was.
 She told us about how he coordinates medical appointments with other specialist.
 This sounded very appealing to us because trying to coordinate Katie’s appointments, my son Frank’s early intervention appointments, and being involved in my oldest daughter Mary’s adoption playgroup and seminars proved to be very overwhelming.